Do you want to learn how to start a blog?

 - Background image – Upload any custom background image you want to start using on your blog.

-- Menus – Customize your blog’s menu, social media menu links, and change locations where they are displayed.
+- Menus – Customize your blog’s menu, social media menu links, and change the locations where they are displayed.

 - Widgets – Customize your footer, add a description, and how to find you if you have a physical location.

 - Homepage settings – Choose what’s displayed on the homepage of a blog.
 It can be the latest blog posts or a static page.